exvertus/thomasflanigan/content/tech/blog/linkedin-zapier.md

 And this does not just apply to indepedent artists, but any single-person or small business that relies on an online operation.
-I went through the initial trouble of automating my site's build, deployment, and LinkedIn notification steps because I don't want some exciting idea I have for a post to be accompanied by repetitive barriers to its production, just as I don't want an artist whose content I enjoy to have to face those same headwinds.
+I went through the initial trouble of automating my site's build, deployment, and LinkedIn notification steps because I don't want some exciting idea I have for a post to be accompanied by repetitive barriers to its production, just as I don't want an artist or music producer whose content I enjoy to have to face similar headwinds.

 So I hope I have encouraged you to check out Zapier and other free-tier automation platforms, or at least help spread the word to those that can benifit.